-The Berlin Wall, constructed by the German Democratic Republic (GDR) in 1961, was a symbol of division between East and West Berlin during the Cold War.
-It stood as a physical barrier, separating families and friends for 28 years.
-Before its fall in 1989, the wall stretched approximately 156 kilometers, encircling West Berlin entirely.
-In this article, we will explore the detailed path of the Berlin Wall and provide you with a comprehensive map.
+The construction of the wall was done by the German Democratic Republic in 1961 and divided East and West Berlin during the cold war period.
+It also became a physical divide in a manner deriving families and friends from each other for 28 years.
+Before its demolition in 1989, this wall stood about 156km circumventing the city of West Berlin entirely.
+Here, in this article we will discuss the day-to-day construction of the Berlin Wall, the sequence of sharpening and give you a complete map.

 The Inner Ring Path

-The first phase of the Berlin Wall was constructed within the existing border of East Berlin, which formed a ring encircling West Berlin.
-This inner ring, also known as the “Wall of Shame,” started at the connection points of the districts Reinickendorf and Wedding in the north and stretched to Köpenick and Treptow in the southeast.
+The first part of the construction was built inside the border of East Berlin, which surrounded West Berlin in the form of a ring.
+This inner circle also known as the “Wall of Shame” began at the junction of the districts of Reinickendorn and Wedding in the north to Köpenick and Treptow in the south east of the city.

 Key Locations:

-• Checkpoint Charlie – A famous border crossing between East and West Berlin.
+- Checkpoint Charlie – A border crossing point between the East and West part of the city.

 The Outer Ring Path